-A lens on the cornea (center of your eye), will rarely be displaced onto the white part of the eye during wear.
+A lens on the cornea (center of your eye) will rarely be displaced onto the white part of the eye during wear.
 This can occur if insertion or removal procedures are not properly performed.
-To center a lens, follow either of these procedures:
+To center a lens follow either of these procedures:

 a.
-Close your eyelids and gently massage the lens into place through the closed lids b.
-Gently manipulate the off-centered lens onto the cornea while the eye is open, using finger pressure on the edge of the upper lid or lower lid.
+Close your eyelids and gently massage the lens into place through the closed lids.